 Okay, maybe not the most important event, but definitely a significant one for all experienced and novice writers alike.
-NaNoWriMo is short for National Novel Writing Month, which challenges participants to write fifty thousand words in one month in any format: a novel, a collection of short stories, poems, essays or even a fan-fiction.
+NaNoWriMo is short for National Novel Writing Month, which challenges participants to write 50,000 words in one month in any format: a novel, a collection of short stories, poems, essays or even a fan-fiction — and yes, you’re encouraged to use a word count checker.
 Traditionally, people use November to start or continue a novel, but as a writer, being untraditional is definitely a benefit, so, really, you can write whatever you please.
 The bottom line is to reach that fifty thousand word goal.

 Fifty thousand words is, simply put, a lot of words.
 If you’ve ever found yourself struggling to get that tenth page for an essay for class, imagine what it looks like to see yourself on the one hundred and fiftieth page.
 It can seem quite overwhelming.
 For many young writers, it is overwhelming, and time consuming, and exhausting, but ultimately, it can be great fun and a wonderful way to enhance your creativity and writing.